Sue Hickey: Departure from the Liberal Party

-On 22 March 2021, Hickey announced that she would quit the Liberal party and sit as an independent, slamming the state Liberals as "unable to accommodate strong women" after being told by Premier Peter Gutwein that she would not be endorsed for the next election.
+On 22 March 2021, Hickey announced that she would quit the Liberal party and sit as an independent, criticising the state Liberals as "unable to accommodate strong women" after being told by Premier Peter Gutwein that she would not be endorsed for the next election.
 The Liberal government lost its majority and briefly plunged into minority government, before a snap election was called for 1 May 2021.
 She unsuccessfully ran again as an independent in the snap election.

 Allegations against Eric Abetz

 Two days after quitting the Liberal Party, Hickey accused Liberal Senator Eric Abetz in the Tasmanian Parliament of making "slut-shaming" comments on Brittany Higgins, who was allegedly raped by a male staffer in the Federal Parliament in Canberra.
 She alleged that Abetz told her at a citizenship ceremony in Hobart on March 1:As for that Higgins girl, anybody so disgustingly drunk who would sleep with anybody could have slept with one of our spies and put the security of the nation at risk.
 Hickey also alleged that Abetz told her "not to worry" about the 1988 rape allegation against federal Attorney-General Christian Porter as "the woman is dead and the law will protect [Porter]".
 Abetz "categorically denied" making the comments and accused Hickey of "trying to destroy the [Liberal] party".
 Hickey responded in reply to Abetz accusing him of "grubby politics" and that she stood by her statement.

 Later on the same day, Premier Peter Gutwein wrote to Prime Minister Scott Morrison, stating that Hickey raised the matter of Abetz's comments with him weeks earlier and requested Morrison to "consider the matters raised".